 The goal is simple: become the most trustworthy referral partner in your market, so others will trust you to be a great referral partner for their clients.

 When the mayor of a small town walks down the street, everyone knows who he is.
 When he stops in to get lunch at the local pizza place, they know him by name.

-In this strategy, you become the trusted referral partner for the small businesses and local shops in your community first.
-Later, as you continue to build your presence in the community, you’ll have residents mention, “We see you everywhere!”
+In this strategy, as you continue to build your presence in the social community, you become the trusted referral partner and hear others mention, “We see you everywhere!”